Pupil Premium 2015-2016

 (Staffing, Intervention, Training & Assessment)

-A wider range of focused intervention is now in place and it continues to increase the performance of Pupil Premium children.
-Staff have completed further training in specific numeracy (First Class at Number) and literacy (Rapid Writer) training to ensure that lessons and interventions are delivered to children’s specific needs.
+A range of focused interventions are now in place and this targeted support continues to increase the performance of Pupil Premium children.
+Support needs are fully addressed by closely monitoring the interventions and the deployment of staff.
+Extra staff were employed to ensure all Pupil Premium children had additional support in the classroom.
+Staff have completed specific numeracy and literacy training to ensure that all lessons are delivered to children’s specific needs.

 Impact of Pupil Premium on Achievement

-Raiseonline, alongside the school’s own tracking and data systems, indicate that year on year progress is consistent.
-For example, expected progress for the Year 6 Pupil Premium cohort for the past 3 years was as follows:
+RaiseOnline, alongside the school’s own tracking and data systems, indicates that year on year progress is consistent throughout the key stages for disadvantaged children.

-For 2014-2015 Forest Gate Academy intends to continue to fund similar interventions to those used in 2013-14 as this has had a positive impact on narrowing the gap of overall achievement and has helped to ensure all our students have full access to all the opportunities available at Forest Gate Academy.
+For 2016-2017 Forest Gate Academy intends to continue to fund similar interventions to those used in 2015-16 to ensure our Pupil Premium students have full access to all the opportunities available at Forest Gate Academy.

-- Continuing to invest in the Artis provision to promote speaking, listening, drama and performance in the early years.
+- Continuing to invest in the Artis provision to promote speaking, listening, drama and performance in the Early Years and Key Stage 1.

 - Continued investment in staff training for the delivery of intervention programmes in English and Maths.

 - Continued growth of the school reading book library to offer appealing texts and genres to disadvantaged children.

 - Continued investment in real-life experiences including egg hatching; adventure, team-building and problem solving activities/residentials and educational visits.